wgreenberg/twentyfortyeight/README.md

 # twentyfortyeight
-A TDD kata in GJS
+A simple implementation of 2048 in GJS.

 Requires:
  * gjs